m13253/matrixbot-ezlogin/Readme.md

    Or:
    ```
    Are you ready to reset the cryptographic identity to enable server-side backup (y/n)? y
-   Move <DATA PATH>/recovery-key.txt to a safe place, then press ENTER to continue:
+   Please move <DATA PATH>/recovery-key.txt to a safe place, then press ENTER to continue:
    ```

 3. Run the bot.